michaelrommel/articles/create/2025-09-28-wezterm-tab-info.md

 set -g set-titles-string "[#{=/-10/…:pane_current_command}] #{pane_title}"
 # allow programs to set the pane title
 set -g allow-set-title on
-# automatically set window title
-set -wg automatic-rename on
 ```

 The `allow-set-title` directive provides the way for `neovim` to change the title.
-And here, we can now expose the command running in the active tab to the title.
+And here, we can now expose the command running in the active `tmux` pane to the
+title.

 `neovim`: